john-cd/rust_howto/src/categories/parsing/parsing.md

 [![pest-lib.rs][c-pest-lib.rs-badge]][c-pest-lib.rs]
 [![cat-parsing][cat-parsing-badge]][cat-parsing]{{hi:Parsing tools}}

-[`pest`][c-pest-website]{{hi:pest}}⮳ is a general purpose parser written in Rust with a focus on accessibility, correctness, and performance.
+[`pest`][c-pest-website]{{hi:pest}}⮳ is a general-purpose parser written in Rust, with a focus on accessibility, correctness, and performance.
 It uses [parsing expression grammars (or PEG)][wikipedia-parsing-expression-grammars]⮳ as input, which are similar in spirit to regular expressions, but which offer the enhanced expressivity needed to parse complex languages.

 Grammars are saved in separate `.pest` files which are never mixed with procedural code.
 This results in an always up-to-date formalization of a language that is easy to read and maintain.